 What is Telemedicine?

 Telemedicine involves using telecommunication technology to provide healthcare remotely.
-While telemedicine has been around for awhile, the field has expanded rapidly in recent years with the expansion of the internet and the ability to connect via 2-way video.
+While telemedicine has been around for awhile, the field has expanded rapidly in recent years with the expansion of the internet and the ability to connect via telemedicine software.

 Telemedicine solutions use much of the same software and technology as telehealth, but for a narrower focus.
 Whereas telehealth software might be used for general health purposes, like alerting the public to a disease outbreak, telemedicine software is used specifically to provide clinical care.
 Usually, telemedicine software connects patients with their doctors, or physicians to other healthcare providers; it’s not commonly used by government agencies in public health, health systems administration, or other nonclinical professionals.

 What’s the main point of telemedicine software solutions?
 To offer an effective and convenient way of providing healthcare from a distance.
 Many people may not be able to access care in their area, or travel to their doctor’s office.
 This makes it hard for patient to get necessary treatment when they need it.

 Enter telemedicine solutions.
 With the right telemedicine software, healthcare providers can consult patients about an injury, diagnose an illness, or write a prescription without actually seeing the patient in-person.
 Many doctors have been doing telemedicine for decades; when a patient calls on the telephone with an urgent request or question after-hours, doctors usually consult with them on the phone.
 That qualifies as telemedicine.

 However, telemedicine solutions are most effective when a physician can actually see the patient, visually diagnose a condition, and document the encounter.
 That’s why the best telemedicine software now connects physicians and patients via 2-way video, or allows sharing of photos or recorded video.
 With this visual data and better communication with the patient, telemedicine visits can provide a real alternative to in-person visits.